Nachtgigerbyte/SQLight/README.md

-# SQLight - Interface to SQLite
+# SQLight AHK library - Autohotkey interface to SQLite library

 An `Autohotkey v2` interface to the `sqlite3.dll` dynamic link library.
-This library enables your `AHK`-script to accomplish operations and interactions within the widely appreciated `SQLite` database framework.
+This library enables your `AHK` script to accomplish operations and interactions within the widely appreciated `SQLite` database framework.

-The library can be included to your `AHK`-Project the usual way, depending on where you place it.
+The library can be included to your `AHK` project the usual way, depending on where you place it.
 ```
 #Include some\path\SQLight\SQLight.ahk
 ```
-If you place the `SQLight`-folder in the `lib` folder of your project, you could also use:
+If you place the `SQLight` folder in the `lib` folder of your project, you could also use:
 ```
 #Include <SQLight\SQLight>
 ```